I have been researching and writing about consumer products for over 13 years.

-Bed risers fit onto the feet of your bed posts to lift them just a couple of inches or even up to a foot or more.
+Bed risers fit onto the feet of your bedposts to lift them anywhere from just a couple of inches to a foot or more.
 Of course they can be used on other furniture such as sofas, chairs, and tables as well.
 By lifting your bed, they can provide additional storage space beneath it; perfect when extra space is at a premium in a smaller home, condo, or apartment.

 They can be used to elevate the head or foot of the bed when medically indicated and in some instances, can even be used to help furniture set level, despite a slanted base or floor.

 Risers can also be placed on tables or computer desks to make more room between the bottom of those surfaces and a person's legs for greater comfort.
 They can be ideal for making a bit of extra space for someone in a wheelchair.